invoiceradar/plugins/README.md

 6. **You are done!**:

-   Save the file and add it to InvoiceRadar.
+   Save the file and add it to Invoice Radar.
 You can now run the plugin to fetch invoices from the service.

 ## 5. Useful Patterns